Skip to main content

 Post-9/11 GI Bill®

-The Post-9/11 GI Bill became law in 2008 and went into effect on Aug.
-1, 2009.
+The Post-9/11 GI Bill became law in 2008 and went into effect on August 1, 2009.
 The law expands the educational benefits made available under the Montgomery GI Bill, which initially provided benefits to veterans returning from service after World War II.
 Under the Post-9/11 GI Bill, veterans who served after September 10, 2001 are eligible for a tuition and fee reimbursement from the VA.

 The amount that the military will pay for college depends on the number of months of active-duty service during which a veteran served.
 The minimum requirement of service is 90 days, while the maximum requirement is at least three years of aggregated active-duty service.

 Veterans discharged before January 1, 2013 are eligible for benefits up to 15 years after leaving active duty; for veterans discharged after that date, education benefits do not expire.
-This is one of many changes to veterans’ benefits passed into law in the 2017 Forever GI Bill.

 Yellow Ribbon Program